benlipkin/braincode/README.md

 -   **VWEA** (voxel-wise encoding analysis) evaluates prediction of voxel-level activation patterns using **code properties** and **code model** representations as features.
 -   **NLEA** (network-level encoding analysis) uses the same features to evaluate encoding of mean network-level activation strength.

+_Note: **VWEA** and **NLEA** also support ceiling estimates at the network level, calculated via an identical pipeline but with the features being the representations of other participants to the same stimuli rather than the properties extracted from those stimuli.
+To invoke a ceiling analysis, prefix the requested analysis type with a "C", e.g., **CNLEA**._

 To run all core experiments from the paper, the following command will suffice after setup:

 ```bash